killerswan/meow/slides/talk.md

 -------

-## "Thou shalt not test the Lord thy God!"
+## "Do not test the Lord your God."
--- The Bible
+-- The Bible, Luke 4:12